cj-holmes/gglcd/README.md

 ![](man/figures/README-unnamed-chunk-3-2.png)<!-- -->

-The vertical y-scale of the plotting area is always from 0 to 1 (so the plotting area always has a height of 1).
+The vertical y-scale of the plotting area always ranges from 0 to 1 (so the plotting area always has a height of 1).
 The width of the diagram can be varied by specifying the `diagram_aspect` argument which is defined as width/length. `lcd()` returns a ggplot2 object, so further layers cab be added as normal

 ``` r
 lcd(0, 90) +